 But when a beneficiary needs care beyond simple custodial care, such as being administered IV medication or regularly changing sterile dressings, Medicare will help you cover those costs.

-Costs are often determined case-by-case between the SNF you received nursing home care from and the Medicare program.
+Costs are often determined case-by-case between the SNF from which you received nursing home care and the Medicare program.